-Donald E. Scott Colorado Adventure Point holds Merit Badge Colleges.
+Donald E. Scott Colorado Adventure Point (CAP) offers various Merit Badge Colleges.
 Scouts may come for one class or stay for the whole day and attend multiple classes.

 Lunch is not provided, except where posted.
 Scouts need to bring a sack lunch and a beverage.

-Scouts must also bring a signed Blue Card and if they are attending a Merit Badge College at Colorado Adventure Point, a signed Colorado Adventure Point Recreation Waiver.
+Scouts must also bring a signed Blue Card and if they are attending a Merit Badge College and a signed Colorado Adventure Point Recreation Waiver.

 Citizenship Merit Badge Workshop

 Often underappreciated due to the dry subject matter, the Citizenship Merit Badges are often left to the end of a Scout’s Eagle journey.
 This class aims to change that by offering all three merit badges; Citizenship in the Community, Citizenship in the Nation, and Citizenship in the World, taught as single two-day course learning what it means to be a citizen of one’s community, nation and world.
 The course will focus on group work and an engaging, fun and informative way to teaching these vital merit badges.

 In this class, Scouts will learn from experienced cooking instructors a vital skill of adulthood; feeding themselves.
 Using our training kitchen and the patrol method, Scouts will not only learn how to plan meals for camping trips, but how to plan and execute meals for themselves and their families.